SiriusSoftwareLtd/Documentation/docs/rayfield/configuration/windows.md

    Icon = 0, -- Icon in Topbar.
 Can use Lucide Icons (string) or Roblox Image (number).
 0 to use no icon (default).
    LoadingTitle = "Rayfield Interface Suite", LoadingSubtitle = "by Sirius",
-   Theme = "Default", -- Check https://docs.sirius.menu/rayfield/configuration/themes
+   ShowText = "Rayfield", -- for mobile users to unhide rayfield, change if you'd like Theme = "Default", -- Check https://docs.sirius.menu/rayfield/configuration/themes

    ToggleUIKeybind = "K", -- The keybind to toggle the UI visibility (string like "K" or Enum.KeyCode)